vaishnavijagtapma2025/stock-market-analysis-python/data/README.md

-# Data Folder — Indian Equity Price Predictor (ECO 6810)
+# Data Folder — Indian Equity Price Predictor

 This folder contains the processed datasets and generated outputs used in the Indian Equity Price Predictor project.